 The Planting is a speculative audio artwork set in 2029, exploring the future impacts of climate change, social movements and caring for Country across the continent of so-called Australia.

-The Planting is a deep listening experience, presented on a speaker orchestra.
-It features interviews with Yuin man Bruce Pascoe, Yorta Yorta woman Kathryn Coff, Barkindji woman Zena Cumpston, Canadian journalist Naomi Klein, and traditional fire practitioners Jason Smith and Danny Gardner.
-With field recordings from Landcare plantings on Djaara Country, and of bird life on Wadawurrung, the Gulidjan and the Gadubanu Country, The Planting also features traditional burning workshops in lutruwita.
+The Planting merges documentary with science fiction, Indigenous futuring with social impact work and storytelling with history-making.
+Created for a ‘speaker orchestra’, The Planting is a deep listening experience featuring interviews with Yuin man Bruce Pascoe, Yorta Yorta woman Kathryn Coff, Barkindji woman Zena Cumpston, Canadian journalist Naomi Klein, and traditional fire practitioners Jason Smith and Danny Gardner.
+With field recordings from Landcare plantings on Djaara Country, and of bird life on Wadawurrung, the Gulidjan and the Gadubanu Country, The Planting also features traditional burning workshops in lutruwita (Tasmania).

 Lead Artist – Alex Kelly